DallanQ/lotr_journeys_in_middle_earth/Reference.md

 See "Modifiers" On Page 19

-## Successes
+### 95  SUCCESSES (page 25)

-95 Success () icons appear on the upper-left corner of skill cards, and heroes use them when they are performing tests.
+95 Success (a sunburst symbol) icons appear on the upper-left corner of skill cards, and heroes use them when they are performing tests.

-95.1 During a test, a hero reveals skill cards from their skill deck and calculates the number of success () icons the test produced.
+95.1 During a test, a hero reveals skill cards from their skill deck and calculates the number of success (a sunburst symbol) icons the test produced.

-95.2 Depending on the type of test, success () icons produced during the test are used in different ways (see "Tests" on page 25).
+95.2 Depending on the type of test, success (a sunburst symbol) icons produced during the test are used in different ways (see "Tests" on page 25).

 95.3 During a test, a hero can spend any number of their inspiration tokens.
-For each inspiration token they spend, they can convert one fate () icon on their revealed skill cards to one success () icon.
+For each inspiration token they spend, they can convert one fate (leaf icon) icon on their revealed skill cards to one success (a sunburst symbol) icon.

- After a fate () icon is converted to a success () icon, the fate () icon cannot be used for any other purpose and is no longer treated as a fate () icon.
+  - After a fate (leaf icon) icon is converted to a success (a sunburst symbol) icon, the fate (leaf icon) icon cannot be used for any other purpose and is no longer treated as a fate (leaf icon) icon.

-95.4 When a skill card is prepared, any success () icons on that card
+95.4 When a skill card is prepared, any success (a sunburst icon) icons on that card

 have no effect and are ignored.

-95.5 Success () icons that a test produces that are in excess of the
+95.5 Success (a sunburst icon) icons that a test produces that are in excess of the

-required number of success () icons have no effect.
+required number of success (a sunburst icon) icons have no effect.

-96
+### 96  SUNDER (page 25)

-## Sunder

 See "Modifiers" on page 19.

-97
+### 97  SUPPLY (page 25)

-## Supply

 The supply refers to the collection of tokens and cards that are available for players to use during the game.

 97.1 The supply consists of distinct piles for each type of token as well as separate decks for weakness cards, trinket cards, title cards, and each of the three types of boon cards.

-98

-## Table (Terrain)
+### 98  TABLE (TERRAIN) (page 25)

-A table is a type of terrain that can be placed on the battle map.
+A table is a type of terrain that can be placed on the battle map. (image of wodden table in a wall form)

 98.1 During the action phase, if a hero is in a space with a table token, that hero can perform an interact action to interact with that table.

-98.2 When a hero interacts with a table token, they perform a spirit
+98.2 When a hero interacts with a table token, they perform a spirit (a blazing fire) test.

-## () Test.

- If the test produces at least one success () icon, the hero passes the test and gains one inspiration token and becomes emboldened.
+- If the test produces at least one success (a sunburst symbol) icon, the hero passes the test and gains one inspiration token and becomes emboldened.

- If the test does not produce at least one success () icon, the

-hero fails the test and nothing happens.
+- If the test does not produce at least one success (a sunburst symbol) icon, the hero fails the test and nothing happens.

 98.3 A hero can interact with a table even if they are already emboldened, have a number of inspiration tokens equal to their limit, or both.

- A hero that is already emboldened can still gain inspiration
+- A hero that is already emboldened can still gain inspiration tokens.

-## Tokens.

- A hero that has a number of inspiration tokens equal to their

-limit can still become emboldened.
+- A hero that has a number of inspiration tokens equal to their limit can still become emboldened.

-.
-If a hero is in a space with an enemy, performing an interact action to interact with a table does not provoke enemy attacks.
+98.4 If a hero is in a space with an enemy, performing an interact action to interact with a table does not provoke enemy attacks.

-## Terrain Cards
+### 99  TERRAIN CARDS (page 25)

 Each type of terrain has a corresponding terrain card.